-No landscape capacity for visitor accommodation elsewhere in the PA.
-No landscape capacity for tourism related activities within the PA no landscape capacity.

-- Urban expansions no landscape capacity. - iv.
-Intensive agriculture no landscape capacity. - Earthworks very limited landscape capacity for earthworks associated with farm or public access tracks, that protect naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - Farm buildings very limited landscape capacity for modestly scaled buildings that reinforce existing rural character. - vii.
-Mineral extraction no landscape capacity. - viii.
-Transport infrastructure very limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement; and protect the area's ONF values.
-Very Limited to Nno landscape capacity for other transport infrastructure. - ix.
-Utilities and regionally significant infrastructure limited capacity for infrastructure that is buried or located such that they are screened from external view.
+- Visitor accommodation and tourism related activities very limited landscape capacity for visitor accommodation associated with existing consented platforms (including on the low lying southern margins of the PA adjacent Hansen Road) and which: are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be small scale and have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); enhance public access (where appropriate).
+Extremely limited or Nno landscape capacity for visitor accommodation elsewhere in the PA.
+Extremely limited or Nno landscape capacity for tourism related activities within the PA no landscape capacity. - iii.
+Urban expansions - extremely limited or no landscape capacity. - iv.
+Intensive agriculture - extremely limited or no landscape capacity. - ٧.
+Earthworks - very limited landscape capacity for earthworks associated with farm or public access tracks, that protect naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - vi.
+Farm buildings - very limited landscape capacity for modestly scaled buildings that reinforce existing rural character - Mineral extraction extremely limited or no landscape capacity excepting very small-scale farm vii. quarries. - viii.
+Transport infrastructure - very limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement; and protect the area's ONF values.
+Very limited to no Extremely limited landscape capacity for other transport infrastructure. - Utilities and regionally significant infrastructure limited capacity for infrastructure that is buried or ix. located such that they are screened from external view.
 In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent and/or co-located with existing infrastructure.
-In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - x.
-Renewable energy generation no landscape capacity for large scale renewable energy developments.
-Very limited to no landscape capacity for discreetly located and small-scale renewable energy generation. - xi.
-Production forestry no landscape capacity. - xii.
-Rural living very limited to no landscape capacity for rural living development which: is located to optimise the screening and/or filtering benefit of natural landscape elements; is designed to be small scale and have a 'low-key' rural character; integrates landscape restoration and enhancement (where appropriate); and enhances public access (where appropriate).
+In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - Renewable energy generation extremely limited or no landscape capacity for large scale renewable energy developments.
+Very limited to no Extremely limited landscape capacity for discreetly located and small-scale renewable energy generation. - xi.
+Production fF orestry - extremely limited or no landscape capacity for exotic forestry. - xii.
+Rural living - very limited to no extremely limited landscape capacity for rural living development which: is located to optimise the screening and/or filtering benefit of natural landscape elements; is designed to be small scale and have a 'low-key' rural character; integrates landscape restoration and enhancement (where appropriate); and enhances public access (where appropriate).